Climate Change Indicators in the United States

 This indicator tracks total snowfall as well as the percentage of precipitation that falls in the form of snow versus rain.
 These data were collected from hundreds of weather stations across the contiguous 48 states.

 Several factors make it difficult to measure snowfall precisely.
 The snow accumulations shown in Figure 1 are based on the use of measuring rods.
 This measurement method is subject to human error, as well as the effects of wind (drifting snow) and the surrounding environment (such as tall trees).
-Similarly, snow gauges for Figure 2 may catch slightly less snow than rain because of the effects of wind.
+Similarly, snow gauges for Figure 2 may catch less snow than rain because of the effects of wind.
 However, steps have been taken to limit this indicator to weather stations with the most consistent methods and the highest-quality data.
-3 As a result, some parts of the country have a higher station density than others.
+4 As a result, some parts of the country have a higher station density than others.

 Both figures are limited to the winter season.
 Figure 1 comes from an analysis of October-to-May snowfall, while Figure 2 covers November through March.
 Although these months account for the vast majority of snowfall in most locations, this indicator might not represent the entire snow season in some areas.
+Most of the data shown for mountainous regions come from lower elevations (towns in valleys) because that is where weather stations tend to be located.

 This indicator shows trends based on two sets of weather records collected and maintained by the National Oceanic and Atmospheric Administration.
 Figure 1 was adapted from an analysis by Kunkel et al. (2009)